Adam Toledo case: AOC says prosecutor ‘lied about police killing a child’

 CLICK HERE TO GET THE FOX NEWS APP

-She held an emotional press conference at City Hall and said, "Simply put, we failed Adam."
+She held an emotional news conference at City Hall and said, "Simply put, we failed Adam."

 Ocasio-Cortez was not alone in her outrage.
-Rep. Ayanna Pressley, D-Mass., tweeted, "He was 13 years old and the police executed him."
+U.S. Rep. Ayanna Pressley, D-Mass., a fellow member of The Squad of progressive Democrats, tweeted, "He was 13 years old and the police executed him."

 The tweet from Ocasio-Cortez said, "Ending this isn’t just about consequences for who pulls the trigger.
 It’s about admitting to and confronting an entire system that exists to protect, defend, and cover up state violence."